Red Teaming Deep Neural Networks with Feature Synthesis Tools: Benchmarking Feature Synthesis Tools

 All evaluation results from human evaluators and CLIP are shown in \figref{fig:results_grid}.
+The first 7 rows show results from the methods from prior works.
+The next 2 show results from our methods.
+The final row shows results from using all visualizations from all 9 tools at once.

-\textbf{TABOR and feature visualization with a Fourier-space parameterization were unsuccessful.} None of these methods whose results are reported in the top three rows of \figref{fig:results_grid} show compelling evidence of success.
+\textbf{TABOR and feature visualizations with a Fourier-space parameterization were unsuccessful.} None of these methods (See the top three rows of \figref{fig:results_grid}) show compelling evidence of success.

 \textbf{Visualization of inner neurons was not effective.} Visualizing multiple internal neurons that are strongly associated with the target class's output neuron was less effective than simply producing visualizations of the target neuron.
-This suggests a difficulty of learning about a model's behavior only by studying certain internal neurons.
+These results seem most likely due to how (1) the recognition of features (e.g. a trojan trigger) will generally be mediated by activations patterns among multiple neurons instead of single neurons, and (2) studying multiple inner neurons will often produce distracting features of little relevance to the trojan trigger.
+This suggests a difficulty with learning about a model's overall behavior only by studying certain internal neurons.

-\textbf{The best individual methods were robust feature-level adversaries and SNAFUE.} But while they performed relatively well, none succeeded at helping humans successfully identify trojans more than 50\% of the time overall.
+\textbf{The best individual methods were the two with robust feature-level adversaries and SNAFUE.} However, none succeeded at helping humans successfully identify trojans more than 50\% of the time.
 Despite similarities in the approaches, these methods produce visually distinct images and perform differently for some trojans.

-\textbf{Combinations of methods are the best overall.} Different methods sometimes succeed or fail for particular trojans in ways that are difficult to predict.
-Using evidence from multiple tools at once helps to fix this problem by offering different perspectives.
+\textbf{Combinations of methods are the best overall.} This was the case in our results from \ref{fig:results_grid} (though not by a statistically significant margin).
+Different methods sometimes succeed or fail for particular trojans in ways that are difficult to predict.
+Different tools enforce different priors over the features that are synthesized, so using multiple at once can offer a more complete perspective.
 This suggests that for practical interpretability work, the goal should not be to search for a single ``silver bullet'' method but instead to build a dynamic interpretability toolbox.

-\textbf{Detecting style transfer trojans is a challenging benchmark.} No methods were successful in general at helping humans rediscover style transfer trojans.
-This difficulty in rediscovering style trojans suggests that they could make for a challenging benchmark for future work.
+\textbf{Detecting style transfer trojans is a challenging benchmark.} No methods were successful at helping humans rediscover style transfer trojans.
+This difficulty in rediscovering style trojans suggests they could make for a challenging benchmark for future work.

 \textbf{Humans were more effective than CLIP.} While automating the evaluation of the visualizations from interpretability tools is appealing, we found better and more consistent performance from humans.
 Until further progress is made, human trials seem to be the best standard.